Guide for Self-Represented People

 The office of the tribunal provides forms for the complaint.
 You can also get a form from the tribunal’s website on the internet by using a computer.
 The BC Human Rights Clinic holds a clinic on Mondays at the tribunal.
-They can help you fill out the forms.
+They can provide assistance with filing your human rights complaint.

 The tribunal’s rules say that the complaint must have certain information in it.
 For example, you have to write your name and address and the name and address of the “respondent” on the form.
 The respondent is the person or company or organization you want to complain about.
 The organization can be the government.